Guang168/DCR_CN_articles/Translation_Guide.md

 For interested volunteers please sign up for a transifex account, and refer below guide.

+**Decred Project is currently not paying directly for community translations for the above mentioned reasons and only accepting reviews from known community members.**

+## Transifex Guide

 ![ ](img/Translation_Guide/TRANSIFEX.001.png)
 ![ ](img/Translation_Guide/TRANSIFEX.002.png)
 ![ ](img/Translation_Guide/TRANSIFEX.003.png)